jc141x/jc141-bash/setup/readme.md

   <h1>Setup Guide - General</h1>
 </div>

 - Support for SteamDeck is work in progress.
 Documented [here](steamdeck.md).
-SteamDeck testers needed.
+SteamDeck testers who are open to try other distros are needed.
+SteamOS users who don't want to try anything else are useless to us.
+SteamOS is garbage if you seek freedom to play however you want.

 ## Not supported:
    - NTFS, because the very different attrs system.